-Bossiaea bombayensis was found to be eligible for listing as Critically Endangered under Criterion B1ab(iii, v).
-The main reasons for this species being eligible are (i) it has a very highly restricted geographical range on the banks of the Shoalhaven River west of Braidwood (EOO is 20 km2), (ii) ongoing decline is inferred in habitat quality and availability because of competition from weeds, especially Scotch Broom, Blackberry, Willow and African Lovegrass, and (iii) ongoing decline is projected in population size and in habitat area and quality because of increased severity of floods from climate change.
+Bossiaea bombayensis was found to be eligible for listing as Critically Endangered under Criterion B1ab(iii,v).

+The main reasons for this species being eligible are: (1) it has a very highly restricted geographical range on the banks of the Shoalhaven River west of Braidwood (EOO is 20 km2); (2) the species is known from a single threat-defined location; (3) continuing decline is inferred in habitat quality and area because of competition from weeds, especially scotch broom, blackberry, willow and African lovegrass, following increasingly frequent flood and fire events resulting from climate change; and (4) continuing decline is inferred in population size and in habitat area and quality because of increased severity of floods resulting from climate change destroying mature plants and washing away the soil seedbank.